paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 Remember to close the file after writing, just like saving your notebook.
 This ensures everything gets written properly and the file is ready for its next adventure!

 **Bonus Tip:** Python can write more than just text!
 You can use special characters like `\n` for new lines or even numbers.
-Experiment and see what you can create!

-So now you're a master of both reading and writing in Python files!
-Go forth and fill the digital world with your stories, poems, or even secret codes!

 **Remember:**